MrGalaxyn/Katpard/README.md

     * windowOnLoadTime: time it took to fire window.load event(ms)
     * timeBackend: time to the first byte compared to the total loading time[%]
     * timeFrontend: time to window.load compared to the total loading time[%]
-    * timeTofirstScreenFinished: time it took to finish render first screen(ms)
+    * timeToFirstScreenFinished: time it took to finish render first screen(ms)
+    * timeToFirstPaintRequested: time it took to start the first paint(ms)
     * timeToFirstCss: time it took to receive the last byte of the first CSS(ms)
     * timeToFirstJs: time it took to receive the last byte of the first JS(ms)
 * **DOM**